briatte/awesome-network-analysis/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, the authors of this list ([François Briatte](http://f.briatte.org/)) have waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, the authors of this list ([François Briatte](http://f.briatte.org/), [Ian McCulloh](https://www.linkedin.com/in/mcculloh)) have waived all copyright and related or neighboring rights to this work.